Herugil/TsenivianEscape/README.md

 This project was developed as a learning exercise to apply C++ programming skills in game development.
 This was built from scratch in September 2025, after going through learncpp.com.

+## Main inspirations

+- Dungeons and Dragons 5e for introducing me to TTRPGs and some mechanics.
+- PF2e for the multiple actions per turn and some mechanics.
+- Divinity Original Sin 2, Baldur's Gate 3 for turn based combat and enemy AI, and Divinity Original Sin board game for some of the combat mechanics.